kpecsok98/Worcester-Greenspace/README.md

 ### Objective
 Having green space and tree cover, particularly in urban communities, can provide many benefits that grey infrastructure can't provide such as inhibiting the impacts of the Urban Heat Island Effect, absorbing pollutants, and reducing the risk of flooding and erosion (Hebbert and Jankovi, 2011; Burger et al., 2017).
-In addition, they can provide mental and physical health benefits to residents who in live in areas with these spaces (Wolch et al., 2014).
+In addition, they can provide mental and physical health benefits to residents who in live in areas with these spaces (Wolch et al., 2014: Sallis and Glanz, 2009).

 However, studies show that spaces disproportionately lie within communities that are white and affluent (Boone at al., 2009; Wolch et al., 2014).
 Through this tutorial the objective is to see if it appears through visualization that this is the case in Worcester as well.
 To do this, the tutorial will lead the user to create layers that show the presence of green space in non-Environmental Justice CBGs and Environmental Justice CBGs.
 Well what is an Environmental Justice CBG?
 An [Environmental Justice CBG](https://docs.digital.mass.gov/dataset/massgis-data-2010-us-census-environmental-justice-populations) as defined by the Massachusetts Executive Office of Energy and Environmental Affairs has to fulfill one or more of the following criteria: